ShiyuFan0820/CSLearningNote/BasicLearning/1_Variables.md

 4. Normalize

-Float the point to the beginning:
+Float the point to the beginning of a actual number of the binary number:

 ```math
 10111.011(2) = 0.10111011 \times 2^5